knjcode/mxnet-finetuner/README.md

 ### 1. Arrange images into their respective directories

-A training data directory (`images/train`) and validation data directory (`images/valid`) should containing one subdirectory per image class.
+A training data directory (`images/train`), validation data directory (`images/valid`), and test data directory (`images/test`) should containing one subdirectory per image class.

-For example, arrange training data and validation data as follows.
+For example, arrange training, validation, and test data as follows.

 ```
 images/